vvzhukov/SQL_PG_Query_optimization/Execution_plans.md

  ```
 First, the `iwords_fletter` index is used to build a bitmap.
 The Bitmap Scan then creates a short list of disk pages.
 The pages are accessed and the scan takes each applicable row in every one of them.
 The operation is identified by the Recheck Cond clause in the execution plan.
 # Join methods
-* Nested Loop
-Nested Loop With Inner Sequential Scan.
+* Nested Loop with Inner Sequential Scan.
 For each element from the first table it checks every row of the second table using the Sequential Scan method.
 If the join condition is fulfilled, the row is returned.
 The method can be very costly and is most often used for small tables.
 ```sql
 XPLAIN SELECT t2.name FROM t1 JOIN t2 ON (t1.id = t2.id) WHERE t1.id = 125;
                         QUERY PLAN